 PE 48.
 T'ai-Chi Ch'uan, Beginning and Intermediate.
 3 units; second term.
 Chinese movement art emphasizing relaxation and calm awareness through slow, flowing, meditative movement using only minimum strength needed to accomplish the action.
-Instructor: Staff.
+Instructors: Staff.

 PE 50.
 Badminton, Beginning/Intermediate.
 3 units; third term.
 Basic skills will be taught, including grips, services, overhead and underhand strokes, and footwork.
 Rules, terminology, and etiquette are covered.
 Intermediate skills such as drives, serve returns, forehand and backhand smash returns, attacking clears, and sliced drop shots are taught.
 Singles and doubles play along with drill work throughout the term.
 Instructor: Staff.

 PE 54.
 Racquetball, Beginning and Intermediate.
 3 units; first, second, third term.
 Fundamentals of the game will be emphasized, including rules, scoring, strategy, and winning shots.
 All types of serves will be covered, as well as a variety of shots to include kill, pinch-off, passing, ceiling, and off-the-backwall.
 Singles and doubles games will be played.
-Intermediate/Advanced course will review all fundamentals with a refinement of winning shots, serves, and daily games.
+Intermediate course will review all fundamentals with a refinement of winning shots, serves, and daily games.
 Instructors: Staff.

 PE 56.
 Squash, Beginning, Intermediate, Advanced.
 3 units; second term.
 Learn by playing as basic rules and strokes are taught.
 Fundamentals to include proper grip, stroke, stance, and positioning, along with serve and return of serve.
 Intermediate and Advanced course will concentrate on skill development with inclusion of forehand and backhand drives, lobs, volleys, and drops, with emphasis on court movement, shot selection, and tactics.
 Instructor: Staff.